thatblend/LLMPSP/README.md

 **LLMPSP** allows you to run a 90M parameter language model directly on the PSP.

 It is not streamed from a server or from an API, this is a full 90M conversational LLM running locally on the PSP.
-The model weights are stored on the Memory Stick, loaded by the PSP itself, and all inference is done on the PSP's 333 MHz MIPS CPU.
+The model weights are stored on the Memory Stick, loaded by the PSP itself and all inference is done on the PSP's 333 MHz MIPS CPU.

 The current version runs Falcon-H1-Tiny-90M-Instruct, a 90 million parameter instruction-tuned language model, quantized to 4 bits.
-It runs on the PSP-2000 and PSP-3000 with custom firmware.
+It runs on any PSP with 64 MB of RAM with custom firmware.
 (PSP 1000 is not supported due to only having 32MB of RAM)

 Performance is obviously nowhere near a modern computer, but it is fast enough to be somewhat useable.
-On a PSP-3000 it generates roughly 0.5 tokens per second, and the model is capable of answering simple questions, following basic instructions, and generating short pieces of text.
+On a PSP-3000 it generates about 0.5 tokens per second and the model is capable of answering simple questions, following basic instructions, and generating short pieces of text and even writing code (see examples below).

 ## Install